santiagoep/platzi-catalogue/README.md

-# Platzi Test
+# Platzi Catalogue

-Following the instructions, i develop the proposed test.
+Platzi Catalogue
 The demo can be found at: https://platzi-test.vercel.app

 Used technology: